Tests

 Run your test command with the debugger flag:

-ATTACH_JEST_DEBUGGER=true yarn test
+ATTACH_JEST_DEBUGGER=true pnpm test

 2. Configure VS Code